stephanosterburg/stephanosterburg.github.io/portfolio.md

 ---

 The above banner shows all the movies I worked on over the years - see also [IMDb](https://www.imdb.com/name/nm0652339/).
-Below you will find work samples from movies I worked while at [FRAMESTORE, London](https://www.framestore.com/), as well my demo reel with work from movies I worked on while I was at [Dreamworks Animation](http://www.dreamworksanimation.com).
+Below you will find work samples from films I worked on while at [Framestore, London](https://www.framestore.com/) in the Creature FX department.
+As well as my demo reel with work from animation films I worked on while I was at [Dreamworks Animation](http://www.dreamworksanimation.com).

 ### Siggraph Paper